Johannes-01/WebSocketNotificationService/WebSocketNotificationService/MESSAGE_FORMATS.md

 **messageGroupId** (FIFO only):
 - Ignored for standard messages
-- Default: Authenticated user ID
+- Default: Uses `chatId` from payload
 - Can be any string (e.g., "chat-room-123")

-**requestSequence** (in payload):
-- Automatically set to `true` for FIFO messages
+**generateSequence** (FIFO only):
-- Triggers DynamoDB sequence generation in Processor Lambda
+- Set to `true` to trigger DynamoDB sequence generation in Processor Lambda
+- Generates consecutive sequences (1,2,3...) for gap detection
+- Optional - only needed if you want custom sequences
 - Ignored for standard messages

 **customSequence** (FIFO only, in payload):
 - Must be an object with `number` and `scope`
 - `number` must be a positive integer
 - `scope` must be a non-empty string
-- If provided, overrides automatic sequence generation
+- If provided, overrides `generateSequence` automatic sequence generation
 - Use only if client manages sequence state

 **multiPartMetadata** (in payload):